emagiz/emdocs/mds/howto/userguide-emagizmendix-V8.md

 - In eMagiz the request handler needs to be set with a dummy name.
 The Request Handler is no longer used, but there is a value expected for now (to fix in future releases of this package).
 ![](../../img/howto/emmxv8_dummy_requesthandler.png)

-## Planned improvements for 2020
-These are the items that the eMagiz team is planning to improve in the course of 2020
-- eMagiz Portal changes (e.g. removing deprecated artifacts like the request handlers)
-- Remove the infra configuration and simplify the "Configuration overview" snippet
-- Exposing the java-actions as microflow actions